arfs/solar-installation-calculator/readme.md

 ## To-Do

-- Add some unit tests.
+- Add some more unit tests?
-- Implement some media queries so the calculator area is responsive.